significa/frontend-challenge/README.md

   _Think about loading state and movie not found_

-The purpose of this challenge is to evaluate your HTML, CSS, Javascript and React API skills and overall approach to composing a simple web app given a set of screens and an API feed.
-We will also assess the generated HTML, CSS, and JS output.
+The purpose of this challenge is to evaluate your HTML, CSS, Javascript and React API skills and overall approach while composing a simple web app given a set of screens and an API feed.
+We will also assess the HTML, CSS, and JS output.

-### Two important points:

-1. There's no screens for the mobile version, but don’t forget to build a responsive app.
-We would love to see your design skills as well!
-2. There's a "like" button on the details page.
-It would be great if this information is persistent!

 ## Getting Started